EliasC/EliasC.github.io/README.md

   [Uppsala Vokalensemble](http://uppsalavokalensemble.se/){:target="blank"}.
 * I also like to write and arrange choir music.
   [Here](https://www.youtube.com/watch?v=l2gzhjwBczI){:target="blank"}
-  is a recording of my setting of Alfred Tennysson's Now Sleeps the Crimson Petal, performed by the women's choir [Discordia](http://udkdiscordia.se/){:target="blank"}.
+  is a recording of my setting of Alfred Tennyson's Now Sleeps the Crimson Petal, performed by the women's choir [Discordia](http://udkdiscordia.se/){:target="blank"}.
   [](TODO: Another page)